-They then analyzed their livers.
 The rats fed the cranberry juice had fewer inflammatory markers.
-The polyphenols suppressed inflammatory enzymes and the pro-inflammatory immune cells called cytokines.
+The polyphenols in the cranberries suppressed inflammatory enzymes.
+They also inhibited pro-inflammatory immune cells called cytokines.

 4. Polyphenols Fight Oxidative Stress

-The polyphenols curcumin and resveratrol are potent free radical scavengers.
+Polyphenols in fruit, like curcumin and resveratrol, are potent free radical scavengers.
 Feeding these can really help combat oxidative stress.

 Sometimes polyphenols can be pro-oxidant … and cause the same damage that free radicals do.
-However, their free radicals only seem to target cancer cells.
+But these free radicals only seem to target cancer cells.
 And they pump toxic amounts of free radicals into cancer cells to kill them.

 - Environmental toxins

 - Poor diet